Smart Media

 Example from Cheryl Torrie: thinking about scams and phishing and the ways that people online try to get things like your password or personal data.

-Created for ISTE 2019 session this resource for teachers defines and explores info and media literacy and the importance of teaching critical thinking skills.
+Created for ISTE 2019 session this resource for teachers by by Cheryl Tice, defines and explores info and media literacy and the importance of teaching critical thinking skills.
 Includes helpful readings and recommendations for lesson design.

 A quick video that highlights why it’s so important to check your facts.
 By the News Literacy Project.